Most see no gains from MTD for income tax- Region: UK

-Most see no gains from MTD for income tax
+most see no gains from MTD for Income Tax January 2026

 A new survey has indicated that most businesses and agents see little benefit in Making Tax Digital for income tax (MTD IT), despite rising awareness.

-The Administrative Burdens Advisory Board’s 2025 Tell ABAB report found awareness of MTD IT increased to 46.4% in 2025 from 33.3% in 2024, yet respondents largely expect higher costs and time pressures, with a majority anticipating no benefits.
-The survey received 3,146 responses, 77% from businesses and 23% from agents.
+The Administrative Burdens Advisory Board’s 2025 Tell ABAB report found awareness of MTD IT increased to 46.4% in 2025 from 33.3% in 2024.
+However, respondents largely expect higher costs and time pressures, with a majority anticipating no benefits.
+The survey received 3,146 responses, with 77% from businesses and 23% from agents.

 Talk to us about your taxes.